 What's Up With Those Other Four Numbers?

-The last four numbers that you see after a hyphen were created in 1983 with the idea of speeding up mail sorting by machines.
+The last four numbers you see after a hyphen were created in 1983 with the idea of speeding up mail sorting by machines.
 The first two numbers after the hyphen stand for the delivery sector and the last two are for delivery segment.
-The idea was to get as specific as the floor on an office building.
-The last four numbers never really caught on and are only really used companies that do mass mailing.
+The idea was to get as specific as the floor in an office building.
+The last four numbers never really caught on and are only really used by companies that do mass mailing.

 7 Odd Things Can’t You Ship Through the Mail in Washington State

 LOOK: What major laws were passed the year you were born?